 This space has become a little ‘Zen corner’ to facilitate introspection, primarily for myself, but all kindred spirits who chance upon here are welcome to it.

 For me, the masters’ works and words are rays of sunlight radiating from their Buddha Mind, kind fingers pointing to the moon, powerful catalysts available to anyone longing for radical inner transformation.
-Basking in the wisdom and compassion of these realized beings, is one blissful way to get every day started.
+Basking in the wisdom and compassion of these realized beings, is one blissful way to get the day started.

 Everything I put up here is purely out of love – simply I just love doing it.
 It has no purpose other than to assist myself in practice.
 Although I do hope it might also contribute a little love to the infinite void …